NATIONAL NIGHT OUT DAY | FIRST TUESDAY IN AUGUST

 - Neighborhood watch

-- Other anti=watch
+- Other anti-watch programs

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL NIGHT OUT DAY

-Block watches, not-for-profits, business and police departments organize events around the country.
+Block watches, not-for-profits, businesses, and police departments usually organize events around the country.
 They may be as small as a backyard barbecue or as large as a full-blown festival.
-Events around the country are normally organized by block watches, not-for-profit organizations, companies and police departments.
-Join a local National Night Out event near you.
-Post on social media using #NationalNightOutDay.
+Whether they’re big or small, these events impact each neighborhood in positive ways.

-August 2, 2022
+2 August 2022